-This one health practice has a dozen health benefits!
+How to Oil Pull to help whiten teeth and improve health!
+This one health practice has a dozen health benefits.
 Here’s how you do it the right way.

 Oil pulling simply involves swishing oil – often coconut or sesame – around your mouth for up to 20 minutes to improve oral health.
 Just like the Oil Cleansing Method, the oil helps draw out and remove toxins without affecting teeth or gums.

 While there is definitely more research needed to determine any scientific backing to oil pulling, I’ve personally noticed the benefits.
-In my research I found many testimonials online from people who’ve experienced benefits, too; such as whiter teeth, improved skin conditions, headaches, arthritis, hormonal imbalances, asthma, liver problems, infections, and more.
+In my research I found many testimonials online from people who’ve experienced benefits, too; such as whiter teeth, improved skin conditions, reduction in headaches, improvements in arthritis, hormonal imbalances, asthma, liver problems, infections, and more.

 I’ve been doing oil pulling for a few months now, and my personal experience with it is improved oral health; less plaque and whiter teeth with less sensitivity.